The Goddess Protocol: What is Vesta Finance?

 How Does it Work?
 Vesta V2

 Cross-chain minting would be another fantastic feature of V2, allowing users with collateral deposited on one chain to mint $VST on any other supported chain.
-The release of a $VST AMO for peg stability is yet another feature, which would algorithmically arbitrage the $VST peg on behalf of the protocol.
+The release of a $VST AMO for peg stability is yet another anticipated feature, which would algorithmically arbitrage the $VST peg on behalf of the protocol.

 Partnerships